ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Location message**

 R0044 DNS issues have been detected on one or more hosts.
 Verify that your DNS solution is working as expected.
-If you still have issues, contact IBM Cloud Support and include your Satellite location ID.
+If you still have issues, contact {{site.data.keyword.cloud_notm}} Support and include your Satellite location ID.

 **Steps to resolve**